Ramen - Varieties and Ways to Enjoy this Japanese Soul Food

 Kernels of sweet corn are often used to top bowls of miso or shio ramen.
 The practice began at restaurants in Sapporo.

-Usually, as a topping for miso and shio ramen, restaurants place a thick pat of butter on top of the noodles right before it’s time to dig in.
-It was originally known as a Sapporo ramen topping before it spread to the rest of Japan.
+Usually, butter is a topping for miso and shio ramen.
+Restaurants place a thick pat of butter on top of the noodles right before it’s time to dig in.
+This practice was originally done in Sapporo before it spread to the rest of Japan.

 A variety of seaweed, wakame is quickly boiled and used as a topping for ramen.
 With a firm texture, pleasant fragrance, and high nutritional value, wakame is a familiar foodstuff for Japanese people.
 There is also kuki wakame ramen, which uses wakame stalks as toppings for a delicious and unique texture.